Syncano/syncano-cli/syncano_cli/parse_to_syncano/README.md

    1. The call to the Parse API is made - to obtain 1000 objects of particular class;
    2. The conversion is made - the Object from Parse is transformed to the Syncano Data Object;
    3. The batch API call is made to the Syncano API - with 50 elements (API limitations);

-3. All the object relations are restored.
-This is the most challenging task.
+   4. All the object relations are restored.

+Ad iv) This is the most challenging task.
 During the first and second step, all the information about relations are saved.
 The map of references are built -- which binds Parse objects with Syncano Data Objects -- and based on that the relations are restored.
 It's a time consuming process due to Parse API limitations and Syncano throttling functionality.
 More information on that can be found in the [data transfer](#data-transfer) section below.

 ### Schemas to classes transfer